 model liza golden-bhojwani opens up about her journey from starving her body to embracing her curves

-A couple of weeks ago, the 27-year-old model and body image activist shared a dramatic post comparing her body during the height of her modelling career, when she was existing on only 500 calories a day, to how her natural figure looks now.
-Of course...
+Recently, the 27-year-old model and body image activist shared a post comparing her body during the height of her modeling career — when she was existing on only 500 calories a day — to how her natural figure looks now.
+Here, she explains in her own...

 But I was miserable.
 Full of mood changes.
 I was constantly on edge and shaky, my face sunk heavily, I had black circles under my eyes.
 I was so hungry that an almond tasted as good as a fresh buttery croissant.
 Like all of my diet fads, it didn't last long.
 I had an incident one night, where I fainted cooking myself one of my "sorry excuse for a meal" meals.
 I was scared and stopped the diet right then and there.
 Nothing was worth this much stress to my body.

 In a matter of weeks I went from a 34.5" hip measurement to 36.5".
 You would think by this point I would have learned my lesson and moved on, but I didn't want to give up; I had to try one last time.
 A few months later I decided to take a healthier, more food-filled approach to dieting.
 I really thought I had found something sustainable and healthy.
 I had six pack abs for the first time in my life.
 I was eating a 100% clean, gluten free, paleo diet.
 I worked out nearly everyday.
 Somehow I just couldn't manage to get my hips to match the right dimensions.
 I was obsessive, strict, and rigid as hell, but it just wasn't enough.
 I was so mentally and emotionally exhausted, I couldn't take it anymore.
 I decided this was the last time I would ever diet in order to reach that measurement.